 At least once a quarter, we set up our telescopes for public viewing on campus (we have used Lake Lagunita, the Student Observatory, and the Mausoleum in the past).
 On stargazing nights, both SAS members and visitors learn about the night sky and enjoy views of stars, star clusters, nebulae, planets and the Moon through the society’s telescopes.
 We usually convene shortly after sunset and continue until ~11pm or later.
 Check the calendar for dates, times, and locations.

 In addition to regular public viewing, the Society regularly volunteers for outreach events hosted by other organizations.
-Members have regularly attended Escondido Elementary School’s “Family Science Night” with telescopes for observation and hands-on activities and in the past, and have set up a solar observation station at the Kavli Institute for Particle Astrophysics and Cosmology (KIPAC)’s 11th Anniversary Open House as well as at a Second Sunday at Stanford’s Anderson Collection.
+Members have regularly attended Escondido Elementary School’s “Family Science Night” with telescopes for observation and hands-on activities in the past, and have set up a solar observation station at the Kavli Institute for Particle Astrophysics and Cosmology (KIPAC)’s 11th Anniversary Open House as well as at a Second Sunday at Stanford’s Anderson Collection.
 More recently, the Society has started to travel to Bay Area elementary schools to promote astronomy to broader audiences with the help of Stanford’s Haas Center for Public Service.
+Now, we are currently focusing on virtual outreach opportunities, which remain similar in format to our in-person volunteering.
 We are always looking for new ways to reach the broader community through public outreach, so please feel free to reach out if you’re interested in having us attend your event!

 We hold solar observation sessions as a supplement to our usual night time observing activities.
 We always emphasize safety in observing the Sun and as such we use a wide variety of filters fitted to telescopes, projection facilities, dedicated H-alpha solar telescopes and spectrographs to study the sun in its richness.
 Our solar observation sessions are always a great chance to see sunspots, faculae, granulation, prominences and flares and other important structures on our nearest star first hand.
 We also organize special observing sessions for solar eclipses and transits whenever such events are visible in the region.